dell/csm-docs/content/docs/getting-started/installation/kubernetes/powerstore/helm/_index.md

 The CSI driver exposes an install parameter in secret.yaml, `skipCertificateValidation`, which determines if the driver performs client-side verification of the gateway certificates.

-`skipCertificateValidation` parameter is set to true by default, and the driver does not verify the gateway certificates.
+The `skipCertificateValidation` parameter is set to true by default, and the driver does not verify the gateway certificates.

 If `skipCertificateValidation` is set to false, then the secret powerstore-certs-n must contain the CA certificate for the array gateway.